 Ford Bronco Pickup Truck Design and Engine

 It is a 2.3liter turbocharged four-cylinder mill, which produces 270 hp and 310 lb-ft of torque.
-The Ford Bronco pickup engine is connected to a 10-speed automatic transmission.
+The Ford Bronco pickup engine is available with a 10-speed automatic transmission.
 Additionally, one of the leading figures in Ford’s hierarchy, Mr. Jim Hackett, recently confirmed that the hybrid variant is already under development.
 Also, expect to see a new Raptor, with a 2.7-liter turbocharged V6, or naturally aspirated V8 powertrain under the bonnet.

 What To Expect From This Segment In The Future?